MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-authentication.md

 # User authentication

-There are times when a bot must access secured online resources on behalf of the user; to do that the bot must be authorized to do so.
-The authorization takes form of a bearer token.
-This is accomplished using OAuth and by a set of components that are part of the **Azure Bot Service** architecture described below.
+At times a bot must access secured online resources on behalf of the user.
+To do that the bot must be authorized.
+The authorization takes the form of a bearer token.
+This is accomplished using OAuth and by a set of components that are part of the **Azure Bot Service** architecture as described below.

 1. **Bot Channels Registration application**.
 This is the mechanism to *integrate* a bot within the Azure infrastructure, which allows the user to communicate via channels with the bot.
 1. **Bot**.
 The bot can be hosted anywhere, including Azure.